1ndoryu/SwordPHP/README.md

 #### **`DELETE /comments/{comment_id}`**

 Deletes a comment.
-Requires `comment.delete.own` permission or `comment.delete.all` for an admin.
+Requires `comment.delete.own` permission or `comment.delete.all` for other users' comments.

   - **Authentication:** Bearer Token